Repurposing or upcycling your clutter can be a satisfying way to get creative, save money, and breathe new life into items you no longer use.

 14. Make a lap tray

 A lap tray can make eating on the sofa a much more relaxed (and less messy) experience.
-It can also be used to place your laptop on when you’re not sitting behind a desk.
+You can also place your laptop on it when you’re not behind a desk.

 15. Turn your perfume or aftershave bottles into unique ornaments